Get App

 Fascinating Facts about the Number 108 in Hinduism

-The number 108 holds great significance in Hinduism and is considered a sacred number.
+The number 108 holds great significance in Hinduism and is a sacred number.
 The number 108 spread across many aspects of Hinduism and Indian culture.
-Understanding its significance provides insight into core Hindu beliefs and values.
+Understanding its significance provides insight into Hindu beliefs and values.
 Here are a few of the main reasons why:

 • 108 is a multiple of 9, 12 and 27